 Heading north of the Mackinac Bridge into the UP will bring you to the Fort de Buade Museum in historic downtown St. Ignace, which specializes in Native American and regional history.
 It features the area’s largest collection of authentic Indian and military artifacts (nearly 2,500 items) from the pre-contact period and the eras of French and British occupation, all the way to the time of the early American settlers.
 Admission and tours at the museum and art exhibit space are free, although donations are greatly appreciated.

 The Charlevoix area has various museums, art centers, and outdoor nature areas that are free of charge.
 The area’s public library has plenty to do, whether you want to read, take a class, or participate in kids activities.
 Afterwards, head outside and stroll along the shores of Lake Michigan to see if you can find a Petoskey stone before doing a walking or driving tour of the famous mushroom houses.
 Plan your trip to Charlevoix without breaking the bank.

 Visit the free sledding hills in Sault Ste.
-Marie this winter!
+Marie during the winter!
 You have to bring your own equipment, but the thrill is still the same.
 You can also sled by the riverfront on Historic Water Street at Brady Park, giving you another hill to conquer.